alcir/falcao.js/README.md

 - IP address / MAC address association
 - hostname association with IP addresses

-By such, you can achieve these goals:
+In this way, you can achieve these goals:

 - track IP addresses that do not respond for a long time to ping, but that, in the DNS, are associated with an hostname, so you can reclaim them
 - track IP addresses responding to ping, but that are not associated to any hostname in the DNS (rogue hosts, oversights)